-As Dr. Cindy says, “Nose is King!”
-If your child can successfully achieve these 4 goals, they are heading in the right direction.
+If your child can successfully achieve these 4 goals, he/she is heading in the right direction.

-As always, we are happy to discuss exam findings and treatment options with our parents.
+As always, we are happy to discuss findings and treatment options with our parents.

-While crooked teeth are usually the main concern for most parents, the mouth tells us that something more serious is going on requiring early intervention to allow our children to reach their genetic potential.
+While crooked teeth are usually the main concern for most parents, the mouth tells us that something more is going on requiring early intervention to allow our children to reach optimal growth potential.